Ultimate Eastern Europe travel guide | 2025 Edition + Facts

 2. When is the best time to visit Eastern Europe?

 ✅ The best seasons are spring (April–June) and autumn (September–October).
 During these months, the weather is pleasant, tourist crowds are smaller, and prices are lower.
 Winter is also magical for Christmas markets and snow-covered landscapes.
+For a detailed breakdown of costs and weather, check out our guide on [Seasonal Travel in Eastern Europe] to compare flights and accommodation option

 3. Is Eastern Europe safe for travelers?